-9. Record keeping
+Record keeping

 The school will retain all records of low-level concerns, including those that were found to be unfounded.
-The headteacher will ensure that all records include the most accurate and up-todate information and will store them in an electronic 'low-level concerns file'.
+The headteacher will ensure that all records include the most accurate and up-to-date information and will store them in the electronic low-level concerns file.
 The headteacher will ensure that all low-level concerns are stored together, in an organised and consistent manner, to ensure they can be easily reviewed and analysed where necessary.